-Here is the best beer can chicken recipe to make on the barbecue tonight.
+Here is the best beer can chicken recipe on a charcoal grill tonight.
 Really easy to do and a great way to cook outside in the Summer when it’s hot.
 I know you remember this method from your childhood, now it is time to bring it back.
+We have a killer smoked beer can chicken version too now!

 I don’t know about you but growing up we had beer can chicken pretty often.
-I’m not sure why but this trend wore off as I got older, yet it is still a great, easy, and flavorful way to cook chicken on the BBQ…..let us show you how you can make this easy beer can chicken recipe at home too. 😉 (originally published 8/15)
+I’m not sure why but this trend wore off as I got older, yet it is still a great, easy, and flavorful way to cook chicken on the BBQ…..let us show you how you can make this easy beer can chicken recipe at home too. 😉 (affiliate links present, originally published 8/15)

 Let me start by saying that neither one of us are beer drinkers.
 However, the chicken has no residual beer flavor when it is done.
 The alcohol burns off in the cooking process so it is safe to feed your children.We have 3 kids and they love this recipe too.